Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Multiple Channel Case

-where $J_{u,v}(\bp_{u,v})$ and $D_{u,v}(\bp_{u,v})$ are given by (\ref{Energy3}) and (\ref{Avg_Delay2}), respectively, and $P_T$ denotes the power budget constraint on the sum of powers that the MUE can transmit over all the subchannels.
-Proceeding as for $[P.1]$, let us consider a generic combination $c\in C$, where $C$ is the set of all possible combinations of the binary variables $I_v$, $v\in V$.
+Proceeding as for $[P.1]$, let us consider a generic combination $c\in \mathcal{C}$, where $\mathcal{C}$ is the set of all possible combinations of the binary variables $I_v$, $v\in \mathcal{V}$.
 For each combination $c$, the value of the variables $I_v$ is fixed to some value $I^c_v$, and problem $[P.3]$ becomes the radio resource allocation problem